 PBT became the first professional ballet company in the country to produce a sensory-friendly performance of The Nutcracker designed for people with autism spectrum disorders, sensory sensitivities and other special needs.
-PBT has since produced sensory-friendly performances of Peter Pan and Beauty and the Beast, and its sensory-friendly The Nutcracker remains an annual tradition.
+PBT has since produced sensory-friendly performances of Peter Pan and Beauty and the Beast, and sensory-friendly performances remain an annual tradition.

 PBT acquired and renovated the former St. John’s Rectory in Lawrenceville to create Byham House, a residence for out-of-state and international high school students who come to Pittsburgh to train fulltime in PBT School’s Pre-professional Division.

-PBT premiered Artistic Director Terrence S. Orr’s Pittsburgh-inspired imagining of The Nutcracker, a $2.5 million production featuring grand new choreography, concept and scenery inspired by the city’s historic places and people.
+PBT premiered Artistic Director Terrence S. Orr’s Pittsburgh-inspired imagining of The Nutcracker, a $2.5 million production featuring brand new choreography, concept and scenery inspired by the city’s historic places and people.

 PBT began performing at the Benedum Center for the Performing Arts.
 That year’s programming included the world premiere of Israeli choreographer Ohad Naharin’s acclaimed Tabula Rasa.